droglenc/NCMTH107/resources/Syllabus-Current.md

 * Demonstrate foundational quantitative skills necessary to manage natural resources,
 * Manage data and information appropriately,
 * Demonstrate the ability to interpret graphs and tabular data, and
-* Generate appropriate graphs and tables.
+* Generate appropriate graphs and tables;

 the following outcomes for the BUS major

 * Utilize quantitative and qualitative techniques and evaluations to forecast changes that will affect a business in the future;

-and the following outcomes for the PSY major
+the following outcomes for the PSY major

 * Use scientific reasoning to interpret psychological phenomena, and
-* Engage in innovative and integrative thinking and problem solving
+* Engage in innovative and integrative thinking and problem solving;

+and the following outcome for the SOC major

+* demonstrate understanding of the role of evidence and qualitative and quantitative methods.

 ----